Tiru Parameswara Vinnagaram

-Tiru Parameswara Vinnagaram also known today as the Vaikunta Perumal Temple is a Hindu temple dedicated to the deity Vishnu (or Krishna), located in Kanchipuram in the Southern Indian state of Tamil Nadu.
-Built by the emperor Nandivarman Pallavamalla, it was originally known as Paramechuravinnagaram in Tamil and Vishnugriha in Sanskrit, both meaning "Emperor’s Vishnu-house," and has been stylistically dated to around 770–775 CE.
+Tiru Parameswara Vinnagaram also known today as the Vaikunta Perumal Temple is a Hindu temple dedicated to the deity Vishnu (or Krishna), located in the ancient Pallava capital city of Kanchipuram in the present-day South Indian state of Tamil Nadu.
+Built by the emperor Nandivarman II Pallavamalla, the 8th century stone temple was originally known as Paramechuravinnagaram in Tamil and Vishnugriha in Sanskrit, meaning "Vishnu-house", signifying a royal palace for Parameshvara, an epithet of the deity.